MichaelMcAleer/CollegeWork/README.md

 # CollegeWork
-A selection of work projects and assignments from BSc/HDip/MSc
+A selection of work projects and assignments from my work towards gaining a MSc in Artificial Intelligence.